SymQuest Blog

 • Common passwords such as Password, 1234, qwerty, and other similar phrases

-• Passwords that too closely linked to a company’s name, address, or similar easily found information
+• Passwords that are too closely linked to a company’s name, address, or similar easily found information

 • Passwords or phrases that include employees’ personal information such as phone numbers, birthdays, kids’ names, etc.